Looking to buy a house in Iowa?

 To figure out if they can pre-approve you for a mortgage loan, mortgage companies usually check the following:

-Consider each lender's quoted mortgage interest rate, estimated closing costs and fees, reputation and online reviews, customer service quality, and responsiveness to your questions.
+When choosing a mortgage lender, consider each lender's quoted interest rate, estimated closing costs and fees, reputation and online reviews, and customer service quality.
 Compare interest rates and pre-approval amounts from several lenders to make sure you're getting the best rate and terms when you buy your Iowa home.

-You don't necessarily need to use a state-based lender when buying a house in Iowa.
+A local lender may have a better understanding of lending regulations in Iowa, but you don't necessarily need to use a state-based lender.
 Many national and online lenders are licensed to provide mortgage loans in Iowa and may provide better rates and terms.

 Step 4: Choose the right location